- 8 minutes to read

 Login prompt appears after upgrading to v7 SPN not registered for new hostname Step 2: Register HTTP SPN

-Login prompt only when using service/CyberArk account useAppPoolCredentials not set Step 3: Enable in IIS Configuration Editor
+Login prompt in v7 with domain service account useAppPoolCredentials not set Step 3: Enable in IIS Configuration Editor

 Login prompt on browser, but curl --negotiate works Browser not in Intranet Zone Browser Configuration section above